pkardas/notes/books/nlp-book.md

 - TyDi QA - questions from diverse languages

-Entity linking - the task of associating a mention in text with the representation of some real-word entity in an ontology (eg. Wikipedia).
+Entity linking - the task of associating a mention in text with the representation of some real-word entity in an ontology (e.g. Wikipedia).

 Knowledge-based question answering - idea of answering a question by mapping it to a query over a structured database.

-RDF triples - a tuple of 3 elements: subject, predicate and object, eg. (Ada Lovelace, birth-year, 1815).
+RDF triples - a tuple of 3 elements: subject, predicate and object, e.g. (Ada Lovelace, birth-year, 1815).
 This can be used to perform queries: "When was Ada Lovelace born?" - birth-year(Ada Lovelace, ?).

 Second kind uses a semantic parser to map the question to a structured program to produce an answer.